mastercomfig/mastercomfig/docs/next_steps/quick_fixes.md

 Please note that running this may reset some personal preferences back to default.

-## Game resolution keeps resetting.
+## Game resolution or graphics keep resetting

-Check to see if you have `-dxlevel 100` in your TF2 launch options, it should may have a different number next to it.
-You only needed this one time.
+Check to see if you have `-dxlevel 100` in your TF2 launch options, it may have a different number next to it.
+You only needed to launch with this launch option one time.